web-animations/web-animations-js-legacy/README.md

 - Animations never extend beyond the start or end values of their parent iteration.
 - Animations only fill beyond their parent iteration if:
-    - the relevant fillMode value is selected for the animation;
+    - the relevant fill value is selected for the animation;
-    - the matching fillMode value is selected for the parent; and
+    - the matching fill value is selected for the parent; and
-    - this is the first parent iteration (for `fillMode: 'backward'`) or last parent iteration (for `fillMode: 'forward'`)
+    - this is the first parent iteration (for `fill: 'backward'`) or last parent iteration (for `fill: 'forward'`)
 - Missing `duration` values for TimingGroups are generated based on the calculated durations of the child animations.

 The following example illustrates these rules: